Tips for making dollhouse furniture and decorations out of everyday items.

 If you have a Valentino's pizza near you, they used to put little white plastic things in the center of the pizza to keep the top of the box from getting stuck to the toppings.
 They look a lot like little tables and when I was younger, my grandma would save them for me and we'd use them as tables for my dollhouse.
 They worked especially well for the smaller Kelly dolls.

 The plastic protectors on roll up deodorant are clear and oval shaped.
-They could be used as a sink.
+Could be used as a sink.
 Hairspray tops could be used as trash cans.

 Small school pictures work well as gigantic artwork on the walls.
 Also, the "after eight" mints have tiny ornate clocks on the front of their wrappers which dress up a room nicely.
 I used to use wrapping paper as wall paper in the room and scrap fabric for curtains.
 If your child has a Barbie play-set many times items can be used from it in the doll house.
 Also, a tiny drum set can be made with enough Dixie cups!